rheslip/Pico-2-Groovebox/README.md

 The Level Offset parameter generates a series of random velocity offsets in the range selected in the menu.
 These offsets are added to velocity of the sample to give the sequence some random volume variations.
 The Level Offset parameter is scaled such that its maximum value (16) results in a random velocity range of 0 to 127.

 The Autorandomizer parameter when "On" will re-randomize the pitch offsets and velocity offsets when the sequencer loops back to the first step.
+Huge fun when used with the sample slicer on loops!

 Note that the pattern generator overwrites the sequencer clip with a new generated sequence when any of its parameters are changed.
 This means you can record more steps over a pattern but you can't add a pattern on top of a recorded clip.

+**Step Editor**

+The pattern step editor is accessed by pressing the F1 key - "Edit" will appear at the top of the display.
+A green cursor will appear under the first step on the piano roll.
+The number to the right of "Edit" is the step the cursor is on - rotate the encoder to change steps.
+To edit a step press the encoder - the cursor will turn red indicating we are entering or editing a note at this step.
+If there is no note at the step one will automatically be inserted with MIDI note 60 - the MIDI note number appears beside the step number at the top of the screen.
+Turn the encoder to change the note pitch (+-1 octave).
+To remove a note, turn the encoder until the note dissappears off the top or bottom of the piano roll display.
+Press the encoder to exit note entry mode.
+Press F1 again to exit the step editor.

 **Clip/Scene Cut and Paste**